How Long Is A Script For A 2 Hour Movie? And How To Use The Answer In Your Screenwriting

 21004912 s

-Understanding how your screenplay relates to timing on-screen can help you pace your film accordingly.
 For the most part, the average scene in a film is one to three minutes long.

 Many screenwriters want to start their scene from a character’s entrance.
-If this doesn’t contribute to the story, then don’t write it!
+If this doesn’t contribute to the story, don’t write it!

-Trust me, if you have plenty of scripts to read, seeing paragraphs of text can turn you off.
-Keeping it short lets the story move quickly and often makes for an easier read.
+Trust me, if you have plenty of scripts to read, seeing paragraphs of text will turn you off.

 Scenes vs sequences